Phoenix LiveView Basics

 end

 1 | The render/1 function renders the template.
-We use the ~L sigil to define the template. |
+In Phoenix 1.7+, we use the ~H sigil for HEEx templates instead of the deprecated ~L sigil.
+Note the Tailwind CSS classes added to the h1 element. |

 In this case, we use the Have a look at https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html for more information. |